ak80/edu/src/main/resources/catalogs/GrowingOO.md

 1. While running tests, you detect errors while the context is fresh in you mend.
 It let's us know when we have done enough of a feature (discourages "gold plating")

+Listen to the tests: When you code makes it difficult to write tests, the tests are telling you something about your design.

 ### Repeated cycles

 Work in repeated cycles of activity.
 Each cycle adds new features and gets feedback about the quantity